Jeremyethridge/Portfolio/README.md

 Clone or download the repository to your local machine.
 Open the index.html file in a web browser.
 Explore the different sections of the portfolio website using the navigation links.
-Feel free to modify the content, styles, and images to personalize the portfolio according to your needs.

 ## Screenshot of Deployed Application
 ![Portfolio](https://github.com/Jeremyethridge/Portfolio/assets/128623643/bc8d4d95-a61a-49c4-aae4-0c5a3c2179cb)